jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.3.6 EuclideanDistance

-Calculates the Shih and Wu (2004) Euclidean distance transform..
+Calculates the Shih and Wu (2004) Euclidean distance transform.

 *Parameters*: